I Built Ten Games.

 Fellowship of the Algorithm

 A turn-based RPG.
 Three-person party β€” The Seeker, Space Orphan, Absurd Optimist β€” battles Engagement Farmers and Viral Manipulators with d20 mechanics.
 The final boss is the Algorithm itself.
-Comes with a full retro instruction manual.
+Retro instruction manual included.
 Not a subtle metaphor.

 🌱